Angela Rasmussen: Education and early career

 During graduate school, Rasmussen worked in the laboratory of Vincent Racaniello where she developed a mouse model of rhinovirus infection in order to better understand the pathogenesis of illnesses caused by the virus, such as the common cold.
+In 2008, she appeared as a guest on Racaniello's podcast This Week in Virology.

+In 2014, Rasmussen was a contestant on Jeopardy!, an American trivia game show.

 Research

 Rasmussen joined the faculty at Columbia University Mailman School of Public Health, where she worked as an associate research scientist.
-There, she studied how hosts respond to infectious diseases like SARS and Ebola.
+There, she studied how hosts respond to infectious diseases such as SARS and Ebola.

 Ebolavirus research

 During her tenure at University of Washington, she studied the response of mice to ebolavirus infection.
 The traditional mouse model, which is derived from a uniform genetic background, dies after being infected with the virus before the classical symptoms of the disease show up, making it difficult to study the pathogenesis of the virus.
-Instead, Rasmussen and her team took advantage of a genetically diverse collection of mice, known as the Collaborative Cross; when infecting this collection of mice with ebolavirus, they observed a wide range of disease outcomes, ranging from complete resistance to the virus to severe hemorrhagic fever.
+In order to study the pathogenenesis, Rasmussen and her team took advantage of a genetically diverse collection of mice, known as the Collaborative Cross, as the subjects of the research.
+When infecting this collection of mice with ebolavirus, they observed a wide range of disease outcomes, ranging from complete resistance to the virus to severe hemorrhagic fever.
 They concluded that the genetic background of the mice therefore plays a role in their susceptibility to the virus.
-By understanding which genes in mice affect the course of infection, they can better determine which genes make humans more susceptible to the disease—and why some humans die, while others survive.
+By understanding which genes in mice affect the course of infection, researchers can better determine which genes make humans more susceptible to the disease—and why some humans die from an infection, while others survive.

 Rasmussen continued work on understanding genetic susceptibility with Ebola at Columbia University.
 There, she identified a gene expression signature that may predict the severity of Ebola infection.
 Rasmussen and collaborators have also used human cell lines to investigate the course of infection.
 Upon infection, ebolavirus first targets macrophages, or white blood cells that engulf and clear away pathogens, which in turn release inflammatory cytokines that recruit more immune cells to the site of the infection to kill off infected tissue.
 If cytokine release goes unchecked it can lead to a profound inflammatory response—known as a cytokine storm—that can kill off healthy tissue, as is the case with an ebolavirus infection.
 She and collaborators found that inhibiting the inflammatory response of virus-infected macrophages could be a potential therapeutic target, preventing a cytokine storm from occurring.